mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 [TOC]

-XXX What other references to include that we used?
-XXX Are any steps missing from the process?

 ## The Goal

 This post is an attempt to document the things that we've done at [Free Law Project][flp] to get our official Federal and State non-profit status.
 This has been a grueling process for Brian and me but as we announced on Twitter, we now have it officially in hand, and likely in record time: